logo

 Best Steakhouses in NYC:

-BLT Prime, Club A, Capital Grille, Delmonico's, Gallaghers Steakhouse, Keens Steakhouse, Old Homestead, Peter Luger Steak House, Quality Meets, Rocco Steakhouse, Sparks, Strip House Steakhouse, STK Steakhouse Midtown, Wolfgang's Steakhouse
+BLT Prime, Club A, Capital Grille, Delmonico's, Gallaghers Steakhouse (although you should read about its recent 'C' safety rating debacle before going), Keens Steakhouse, Old Homestead, Peter Luger Steak House (Brooklyn), Quality Meats, Rocco Steakhouse, Sparks, Strip House Steakhouse, STK Steakhouse Midtown, Wolfgang's Steakhouse

 TIPS FOR VISITING NEW YORK CITY

-Here are a few tips for visiting New York City:
+Here are a few travel tips for visiting New York City:

 TAXIS - NYC has a million taxis.
 They are often easier than Uber/Lyft, but not always cheaper.
 It is customary to tip your taxi driver in NYC.
-I like to give $5.00 for short/medium length rides, and 10-15% of the cost for longer rides.
+I like to give a $3-$5 tip for short/medium length rides, and a 10-15% tip based on the total cost for longer rides.

-PARKING - Parking is difficult but not impossible in NYC.
+PARKING - Parking is difficult but not impossible in Manhattan.
 It is always very expensive though.
 In November 2023, we paid $62/night in the Chelsea neighborhood for an underground garage, and we considered that a reasonably good deal.
-As of 2023, overnight parking can range up to $80 or even $90 per night.
+As of 2023, overnight parking on Manhattan can sometimes reach up to $80 or even $90 per night.
 Street parking is extremely difficult, and near impossible to find near any touristy area.
 I wouldn't plan on finding street parking if I were you.

 FREE THINGS TO DO - visit Town and Country Magazine for a great article about free attractions and things to do in NYC.
 A top free thing to do is to take the Staten Island Ferry from lower Manhattan to see the Statue of Liberty.
 Take note that if you take this ferry, you will have to unboard and reboard on Staten Island to return back to Manhattan.
 If you are heading from Manhattan to Staten Island, you can see the statue on the right side of the ship or from the back.
 The back of the ship also has a fantastic view of Manhattan.